Microfabrication of Microfluidic Chips: Materials and Methods

 PMMA microfluidic chips

-PMMA, as a low-cost polymer with superior mechanical strength, electrical insulation and transparency compared to PDMS, is a good example of what can be achieved with thermoplastics.
-PMMA shows high biocompatibility and is a suitable candidate for biomedical and disposable point of care devices.
-PMMA microfluidic chips are typically fabricated using a hot embossing technique, but mass production of PMMA devices can be achieved with an injection molding method that facilitates shorter fabrication cycle times1.
+PMMA is a low-cost polymer with superior mechanical strength, electrical insulation, and transparency compared to PDMS.
+PMMA shows high biocompatibility and is a suitable candidate for biomedical and disposable point-of-care devices.
+The microfabrication of PMMA microfluidic chips is typically done using a hot embossing technique, but mass production of PMMA devices can be achieved with an injection molding method that facilitates shorter fabrication cycle times1.

 Most production methods for thermoplastics are excellent for commercial production, but not economical for prototype development.
 As thermoplastics are barely permeable to gas, their sealed microchannels and microchambers are unsuitable for long-term cell study or cell culture.

-Microfluidic chips can be entirely fabricated in thermosets, for instance using injection molding methods.
+Microfluidic chips can be entirely fabricated in thermosetsusing injection molding methods.
 Thermosets usually have a higher rigidity compared to elastomers and thermoplastics.
-With their high cost, their applications in microfluidics are however limited.
+However, due to their high cost, the microfabrication of microfluidic chips with thermosets remains limited.

 - Introduced several years after silicon and glass